-Law professionals are used to connections and reputation doing the marketing for them.
-This is how it has been for hundreds of years and you’ll find many execs at law firms are sceptical about investing serious money into digital marketing.
+Many law professionals are used to personal connections and reputation doing the marketing for them.
+This is how it has been for hundreds of years and you’ll find many execs at law firms are skeptical about investing serious money into digital marketing.

-To get the partners on board you’ll need to stop talking like a marketer and explain things from their perspective.
+To get the partners on board it’s useful to explain things from their perspective.
 Focus on the KPIs that matter most to them: Cost-per-acquisition, ROI, profit, time to payback, etc.